nomocas/babelute/manual/theory.md

 For Coordination Problem : [Hessellund, Anders (2009).
 "Domain-Specific Multimodeling".
 IT University of Copenhagen, Denmark.
 2009.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.453.9934&rep=rep1&type=pdf)

+### Third Programming Revolution

+> Binary Machine Code __--(1)-->__  Assembler __--(2)-->__ General Purpose Languages (GPL) __--(3)-->__ DS(M)M

+Paradoxally, __General Purpose Languages are DSLs.__

+Precisely, all GPL are Dialects of the generic DSL for handling variables and objects.
+Nothing more.
+As dialects, they all give a particular vision (and particular associated concepts) of the same problem : managing pure atomic Code related objects : string, number, bool, object, arrays, var, const, if, loops, ...

+No one, a part programmer, should take a look at it.
+That's pure esoteric experts driven language.

+GPLs are called GPL because we pretend to be able to Model everything with those primitives.
+Not because they effectively and efficiently cover every Domains.
+And so to high level business related consideratins, we try to answer with low level code related stuffs.

+DSMM, by filling the gap between Fuzzy Imprecise Customer Thinking and Pure Technical Considerations, with __Multi-Level of abstractions__ that fits naturally Business Domains Languages inclusions and structurations - __because it mimics how we think__ - provides  simply the final form of programmation.

 ## DSLs

 ### DSL Universality and Stability

-Domain Languages are forged though years of community's works and are the best thing we have to tackle Domain's problems and usages.
+Domain Languages are forged though years of communities works and are the best thing we have to tackle any Domain's problems and usages.

 It's their essence.